MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 If have any settings in the name

 <user_name>_<role>_<type>_<item>
-here the <user_name> is the name of logged in user...
+here the <user_name> is the name of logged in user.
 Everything will be snake case letters
 <role> is the role of logged in user
 <type> is dining, sale, take_away etc etc
 <item> is either printer or print_template